 Jennifer Rollin is a therapist and founder of The Eating Disorder Center in Rockville, Maryland, who specializes in working with adolescents and adults with eating disorders including, anorexia, bulimia, and binge eating disorder, body image issues, anxiety, depression, and self-injury.

 Jennifer has experience working in a variety of settings including, an outpatient mental health clinic, residential programs for adolescents, and a sexual assault crisis hotline.
 She served as the chairwoman of Project Heal's national network of eating disorder treatment providers.
 She received a Best of Rockville Award for 2020 and 2019 under the category of psychotherapists.
 Jennifer has been named as one of the top eating disorder experts in the country by Balance Eating Disorder Treatment Center.

 Jennifer has a certificate in Enhanced Cognitive Behavioral Therapy for Eating Disorders.
 She also has a certificate in Dialectical Behavior Therapy.
 She is a Certified Intuitive Eating Counselor.
-She is a clinical advisor to Equip, an eating disorder treatment program.
-She is on The Junior Board of Directors for The National Eating Disorders Association.
+She previously served as a clinical advisor to an eating disorder treatment program.
+She was on The Junior Board of Directors for The National Eating Disorders Association.
 She was invited to serve on the conference committee for The National Eating Disorders Association's 2018 Conference.

 Her articles have reached thousands of people through websites, magazines, and books, including, Eating Disorders in America: A Reference Handbook, How To Thrive: Expert Tips For Recovering From An Eating Disorder, EatingDisorderHope.com, Anxiety.org, NationalEatingDisorders.org, and Social Work Today Magazine.

 I believe that every client is an individual and needs an individualized treatment program.
 Therefore, my practice incorporates elements of Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Cognitive Behavioral Therapy (CBT), and Exposure and Response Prevention (ERP).
 Additionally, I use a Health at Every Size informed approach to treatment.